cybearl/cypack/README.md

 Contains utilities to manipulate URLs.
 - `addParamsToUrl`: Allows to add query parameters to a URL.
 - `currentUrlOrigin`: Get the current URL origin or null if it's not available.

-### React hooks (frontend)
-Contains a set of React hooks that can be used in React components.
-- `useAnimationFrame`: A React hook that runs a callback function on every animation frame.
-- `useCanvas`: A React hook that creates a canvas element and provides a 2D rendering context.
-- `useInterval`: A React hook that runs a callback function at a specified interval.
-- `useMouseCoordinates`: A React hook that provides the current mouse coordinates.

 ### Related types
 - `BenchmarkResult`: The type of the benchmark function result.